weewx/weewx/docs_src/usersguide/installing.md

   [directly](../running/#running-directly), or as a [daemon](../running/#running-as-a-daemon).

 * Customize the installation.
-Typically this is done by changing settings in the WeeWX [application configuration file](../../reference/weewx-options/introduction/).
+Typically, this is done by changing settings in the WeeWX [application configuration file](../../reference/weewx-options/introduction/).
 For example, you might want to [register your